SpiderInk/frogteam/README.md

 > Use an HTML Canvas to make a paddle tenis game where you can move a rectangle block back and forth using the left and right arrow keys.
 You hit the ball it goes up hits the top and comes back.
 If you miss and the ball hits the bottom wall you loose a point, if you hit the ball you gain 2 points.

 ## Icons
 Any icons you see either came from the list below, I made them, or GenAI Helped me make them.
+License files stored and distributed in the resources directory.

 - https://iconduck.com/sets/elementary-icon-set
 - https://iconduck.com/sets/open-iconic-icon-set